aaron-price/Motivation_Timer/README.md

 Start a new terminal window and type `pomodorro`

-It will endlessly open and close your browser at the specified intervals until you stop the script with Cmd + C
+It will endlessly open and close your browser at the specified intervals until you stop the script with `Ctrl + c`

 ```bash
 ~/Documents:$ pomodorro